 On risk more broadly, sentiment has swung aggressively.
-While the speed and violence of these moves suggests there is likely more to come, we are reminded that the biggest rallies occur inside of bear markets as highlighted by the stunning 11.4% intra-day reversal in Nasdaq futures on a Monday morning "fake news" headline.
-Our Analytics team highlighted this weekend that their proprietary Sentiment Indicator has swung in to the "Buy Risk" zone, which looking forward 3-months has a 75% hit rate going all the way back to 2005 (Figure 3).
+While the speed and violence of these moves suggests there is likely more to come, our Analytics team highlighted that their proprietary Sentiment Indicator has swung in to the "Buy Risk" zone, which looking forward 3-months has a 75% hit rate going all the way back to 2005 (Figure 3).